plang85/plang85.github.io/_posts/2017-12-02-pytorch-lstm-explained.md

   <div class="figcaption">The output is a effectively a concatenation of all LSTM units, but implemented as matrix multiplication and independent function evals on elements.</div>
 </div>

-For a batch size larger than one, all matrices (input, hidden state/output, cell state) increase along the first axis (ie more rows), but the weight matrices remain the same size - they are being multiplied into all samples, thus the loss of the weights reflects an average over the batch size.
+For a batch size larger than one, all matrices (input, hidden state/output, cell state) increase along the first axis (ie more rows), but the weight matrices remain the same size - they are being multiplied into all samples, which then results in a single gradient per weight with respect to the loss over all samples in the batch.

 <div class="fig figcenter">
   <img src="/assets/LSTMCell-inside-output-fit.png" width="60%">
   <div class="figcaption">The output includes the updated cell state along with the target hidden state, to be passed to the algorithm along with the next input in the sequence.</div>
 </div>

+The output denoted `Y` here is used as hidden state `h` for the next set of input `X` in the sequence, along with the updated cell state `c`.